rixiobarrios/mongo-mongoose-labs/mongo_lab_intergalactic_bounty_hunter/lab.md

 ## Set up

-Start `Mongo`, by typing `mongod`, if you don't already have it running.
+Start `Mongo`, if you don't already have it running.

 Open a new tab and start a Mongo shell if you don't have it running by typing `mongo`